 Privacy and Security of Personal Health Information

-Several of my recent projects started with an initial release of the app storing data in the app’s database and not in the cloud.
+Several of my recent projects started with the app storing data in the app’s database instead of the cloud upon initial release.
 So, we looked at options for encrypting the data.
 Individual data or database tables can be encrypted.
-However in these cases, a sufficient amount of data was considered personal to warrant encrypting the entire database.
+However, in these cases, a sufficient amount of data was considered personal to warrant encrypting the entire database.
 The encryption key should be unique for every app installation to further protect the data.
 Of course, all wireless data communication with devices or to services in the cloud with PHI must be encrypted.
-Finally, for future versions of these apps with cloud storage of data, the cloud will need to securely store the PHI.
+Finally, for future versions of these apps utilizing cloud storage, the cloud will need to securely store the PHI.